kam1sh/anchor/docs/dev/packaging.rst

 - Maintainer can do everything with files, edit some package settings (i.e. retention policy) and user permissions.
 - Developer can upload new files and remove ones that belongs to him.
-- Everyone else has access to get package info and download files.
+- Everyone else has access to read package info and download files.

 .. _`GitLab`: https://docs.gitlab.com/ce/user/permissions.html